LucaLanziani/personal-site-hugo/content/posts/2023/01/english.md

 It was a couple of years after I got out of university and one of my biggest regrets was not knowing English as well as I wanted.

-TL;DR I move to London for a year.

 <!--more-->

 In Italy, we study English in school; I did English from middle school to high school, but even if I like to think my understanding was pretty good (later, I realized that that was just true for movies and with the ideal environment), I couldn't say the same for my speaking and writing.